OWASP/OpenCRE/scripts/cre_sync/README.md

 Running
 -------

-To run the cli application, you can run `python cre_main.py --help` To download a remote cre spreadsheet locally you can run `python cre_main.py --review --from_spreadsheet https://docs.google.com/spreadsheets/d/19YBNcZHL9BF2Dw9Ijzqogc6MUyhTcH10Cb-37rBTFbk/edit\#gid\=1975949890`
+To run the cli application, you can run `python cre.py --help` To download a remote cre spreadsheet locally you can run `python cre.py --review --from_spreadsheet https://docs.google.com/spreadsheets/d/19YBNcZHL9BF2Dw9Ijzqogc6MUyhTcH10Cb-37rBTFbk/edit\#gid\=1975949890`

 To add a remote spreadsheet to your local database you can run `python cre_main.py --add --from_spreadsheet https://docs.google.com/spreadsheets/d/1THhpJWrH7RVwEnawEOO-3ZQwuiAKEUyb_ZAdQnvHNsU`

-To run the frontend you can run
+To run the web application for development you can run `FLASK_APP=cre.py flask run`

-`python web_main.py`
+To run the web application for production you need gunicorn and you can run from within the cre_sync dir `gunicorn cre:app --log-file=-`

 Developing
 ---

-You can run backend tests with `python -m unittest discover -s scripts/cre_sync -p "*_test.py" -v`
+You can run backend tests with `FLASK_APP=cre.py FLASK_CONFIG=test flask test`

 Development Notes
 ---